 "It's published, so I can use it."
 Well, maybe.
-If it's published by a legitimate publisher (the books and magazines in the library are!) or if it appears in a database, the information is reliable.
-But it might not be a good source because of its focus, publication date, or type (for example, a popular magazine if your instructor wants you to use a scholarly journal).
+If it's published by a legitimate publisher or if it appears in a database, the information is most likely reliable.
+However, it might not be a good source because of its focus, publication date, or type (for example, a popular magazine if your instructor wants you to use a scholarly journal).

 "It came up on the first page of results when I searched the database."
 Hold on!
 Many databases put their results in date order.
 What comes up first are the most recent articles.
 They may not be the ones that are best for your research.

 "I did a search on Google, and it was one of the first sites, and Google has relevancy ranking."
 Slow down!
 Searching on the Web brings you face-to-face with the need for evaluating sources for reliability AND appropriateness to the project.
 Look at those sites critically!

 SIFT (The Four Moves) infographic by Mike Caulfield

 Investigate the source

 Trace claims, quotes and media to the original context

 Do you know and trust the source of the information?
 If you answered no, use the next steps to learn more about what you are looking at.